acuity-social/acuity-revenue/README.md

-# link-revenue
+# acuity-revenue
-Smart contract for the 2000 days of revenue of Link Blockchain.
+Smart contract for the 2000 days of revenue of Acuity Social.